D-Andreev/recommender-addon/README.md

 # Recommender
 `recommender` is a node addon with utility functions, which can help when building a recommender system.
 It contains implementations of [`tf-idf`](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), [`Collaborative Filtering`](https://en.wikipedia.org/wiki/Collaborative_filtering) and `Global Baseline Approach` which are commonly used in recommendation systems.
+Each of the API methods has a sync and an async variation.
+Using the async methods is highly recommended, because they work in a new thread and do not block the event loop.

 [![NPM](https://nodei.co/npm/recommender.png?downloads=true&downloadRank=true)](https://nodei.co/npm/recommender/)